edespino/cloudberry-site/docs/security/client-auth.md

     The value of `max_prepared_transactions` must be greater than or equal to `max_connections` on the coordinator.

-4. Stop and restart your Cloudberry Database system.
+4. Stop and restart your Apache Cloudberry system.

     ```shell
     $ gpstop -r